 The Pendlay Do Win is one of the most standout lifting shoes on the market.
 The Do-win is built for weightlifting performance, and great for any kind of lifting from squats to olympic lifts.

 Pendlay is an established weightlifting company that also manufactures weights and other lifting equipment, giving them a very unique presence when it comes to weightlifting.

 - Leather with heavy duty black nylon mesh construction

 This is an unusual quality for a lifting shoe to have, and I like it a lot.
-High quality materials makes for a better shoe, and shows that they are putting some effort into having the shoe strong as well as flexible.
+High-quality materials make for a better shoe and shows that they are putting some effort into having the shoe strong as well as flexible.
 Leather definitely is not a common material among lifting shoes, which is a nice point in the favor of the do-win.
 I could see this pair of shoes outlasting a lot of what is out there on the market because they just don’t offer the same leather construction as these.

 - ¾ inch heel

 A little bit taller than the standard height of a raised heel for a lifting shoe, and a nice height to help deal with poor ankle mobility and a solid base to drive from.
 When looking for a shoe for for the gym you probably want a raised heel over a flat one to help you achieve squat depth and help form on Olympic lifts.
 If you struggle with ankle flexibility it is always a good idea to work on that separately as well.

 I am always a fan of the two straps for a lifting shoe to totally secure your foot in place so you don’t have to worry about a movement of any kind within the shoe.
 It’s a less common feature in shoes and I’m surprised by that because it seems so obvious to improve.
 But maybe that’s just my personal preference speaking.
 Your feet will not be going anywhere in these!